dmitry/bukaha.com/index.md

-**Using robust tools, Bukaha OÜ company develops custom software that meets the needs and requirements of our clients.**
+**As a solo developer, Bukaha OÜ specializes in creating personalized software solutions.
+Equipped with robust tools.
+I work closely with clients to develop custom software that precisely aligns with their specific needs and requirements.
+Delivering innovative and reliable solutions that empower businesses and drive their success.**

 ### Server-side